-The SC-14C Galoc Consortium, where the Company is a partner of, thru GPC as an operator, continued to extend its help to the community.
-The Consortium was able to implement the following Community Assistance Programs that supports health, livelihood and education in the local communities of Culion, Busuanga and Linapacan.
+For the year 2023, the SC-14C Galoc Consortium, where the Company is a partner of, thru NPG as an operator, continued to extend its help to the community.
+The Consortium was able to implement the following Community Assistance Program in the local communities of Busuanga, Culio and Linapacan.

-Education:
+Busuanga: